Tuwaiq-DS-ML-bootcamp-V-6/Use-case-3-Project-2/README.md

-World-University-Rankings
+# World-University-Rankings

-Of all the universities in the world, which are the best?
+Welcome to the World University Rankings!

-Ranking universities is a difficult, political, and controversial practice.
-There are hundreds of different national and international university ranking systems, many of which disagree with each other.
-This dataset contains three global university rankings from very different places.
+Ranking universities is a challenging, political, and often contentious endeavor.
+With numerous national and international ranking systems, there's plenty of room for debate and disagreement.
+This dataset presents three prominent global university rankings from diverse sources.

+**University Ranking Data:**
-University Ranking Data The Times Higher Education World University Ranking is widely regarded as one of the most influential and widely observed university measures.
-Founded in the United Kingdom in 2010, it has been criticized for its commercialization and for undermining non-English-instructing institutions.
+- **The Times Higher Education World University Ranking:** Widely recognized as one of the most influential measures, this ranking originated in the United Kingdom in 2010.
+However, it has faced criticism for commercialization and bias toward English-instructing institutions.

-The Academic Ranking of World Universities, also known as the Shanghai Ranking, is an equally influential ranking.
-It was founded in China in 2003 and has been criticized for focusing on raw research power and for undermining humanities and quality of instruction.
+- **The Academic Ranking of World Universities (Shanghai Ranking):** Equally influential, this ranking was established in China in 2003.
+Criticisms include its emphasis on raw research power and perceived neglect of humanities and teaching quality.

-The Center for World University Rankings, is a less well know listing that comes from Saudi Arabia, it was founded in 2012.
+- **The Center for World University Rankings:** A lesser-known ranking from Saudi Arabia, founded in 2012.

-How do these rankings compare to each other?
-Are the various criticisms levied against these rankings fair or not?
-How does your alma mater fare against the world?
-Supplementary Data To further extend your analyses, we've also included two sets of supplementary data.
+How do these rankings compare?
+Are the criticisms valid?
+And where does your alma mater stand in the global landscape?

+**Supplementary Data:**
+To enrich your analysis, we've included two supplementary datasets:
-The first of these is a set of data on educational attainment around the world.
-It comes from The World Data Bank and comprises information from the UNESCO Institute for Statistics and the Barro-Lee Dataset.
-How does national educational attainment relate to the quality of each nation's universities?
+- **Educational Attainment Data:** Sourced from The World Data Bank, this dataset incorporates information from the UNESCO Institute for Statistics and the Barro-Lee Dataset.
+Explore how national educational attainment correlates with the quality of universities.

-The second supplementary dataset contains information about public and private direct expenditure on education across nations.
-This data comes from the National Center for Education Statistics.
-It represents expenditure as a percentage of gross domestic product.
-Does spending more on education lead to better international university rankings?
+- **Expenditure on Education:** Derived from the National Center for Education Statistics, this dataset measures public and private direct expenditure on education as a percentage of gross domestic product.
+Does higher spending on education translate to better international university rankings?

+Dive in and uncover the insights within the world of university rankings and educational investments!